gacalistro/nlwReturn/readme.md

 DoctorCare is an institutional responsive page in One Page format, and it was made in order to be used for small and medium business.
 This page features these following sections: Header, Navigation, Home, About, Services and Footer.

+This project was developed for educational purposes during the <strong>NLW Return</strong> event powered by [Rocketseat](https://www.rocketseat.com.br/).

 ## <img src="https://cdn-icons-png.flaticon.com/512/922/922699.png" height="25px" width="25px"/> Layout

 Avaliable on [this link](https://www.figma.com/community/file/1102912263666619803).
 For more details, make sure you have an account on [<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/figma/figma-original.svg" height="16px" width="16px"/> Figma](https://figma.com).